nadeem-ahmed-git/Python-Projects/README.md

     ![](https://github.com/Nade-coder/Nadeem-s_Data_Analyst_Portfolio/blob/main/Python%20Projects/Project%205%20-%20Paytm%20Data%20Analysis/transaction%20vs%20loan.png?raw=true)

-    - **Project Overview**: In this project, I analysed a dataset of Paytm, a leading financial technology company based in India.
-The objective of this project is to understand the financial             performance and trends of a business by examining key metrics such as merchandise transactions, loan volumes, revenues, and payment processing fees.
+    - **Project Overview**:The objective of this analysis is to understand the distribution, trends, correlations, and outliers in key financial metrics such as merchandise transactions, loan volumes, processing fees, and revenues.
+This will provide insights into the financial performance and operational efficiency of the business, guiding strategic decision-making and future planning.
     - **Data Collection**:
          The dataset was obtained from Kaggle, which included information about Gross Merchandise Value, Merchant Transactions, Total Transaction, Average Monthly Transacting Users, Registered              Merchants, Payment Devices etc
     - **Data Cleaning**: